cccbr/runningatower/content/docs/070-RingingChamber/index.md

 Are these usable and not simply rusted away?

-It may be preferable for the person doing maintenance to provide their own tools, as tower tools have a habit of “walking” or being misused, even by vandals and other ill-intentioned visitors!
+It may be preferable for the person doing maintenance to provide their own tools.
+Tower tools may have a habit of “walking” or being misused, even by ill-intentioned people!

 ### Trophies